Traubert/code-for-exercises/topics/lda.md

 <details><summary>Hint 1</summary>

-There are several files to read and process, so you process different files separately and combine the results afterwards.
+There are several files to read and process, so you can process different files separately and combine the results afterwards.

 </details>